The Truth About Laundry Detergent

 Formaldehyde

-If you read my post, The Truth About Formaldehyde, you know there are two types of formaldehyde – naturally occurring and synthetically made, and the two couldn’t be more different.
-Naturally occurring formaldehyde is a carbon, hydrogen, and oxygen substance found in every living organism, from humans to animals and plants, as part of the metabolic process (13).
-Contrarily, synthetically made formaldehyde combines methyl alcohol vapors, and the air is passed over a platinized asbestos, copper, or silver catalyst (14).
+Contrarily, synthetic formaldehyde is produced by combining methyl alcohol vapors.
+Then, they pass air over a platinized asbestos, copper, or silver catalyst (14).
 Synthetic formaldehyde is a colorless, flammable chemical used to embalm dead bodies.
-However, it is also used in household cleaners, glues, fungicides, germicides, disinfectants, and preservatives but is not allowed to be added to our food as a preservative.
+However, it is also in household cleaners, glues, fungicides, germicides, disinfectants, and preservatives.
+Thankfully, it is not allowed as a preservative in our food here in the USA.
 Short-term, formaldehyde can cause watery eyes, burning sensation in the eyes, nose, and throat, coughing, wheezing, skin irritation, and nausea.
 Long-term, they aren’t too sure but believe it may cause an increased risk of cancer (15).

 Fragrances